caio-emiliano/caio-emiliano/README.md

 # Hi, Caio Emiliano here! <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">

-I am a student of Front-end development, student of Computer Engineering at CEFET / RJ.
+I am a student of Data Science and Machine Learning, student of Computer Engineering at CEFET / RJ.
-I am passionate about Javascript + Reactjs, I love building interfaces and using fundamentals of UX Design.
+I am passionate about Python, Tensorflow and Keras and I love understanding.
 I am interested in UI Design and have 8 years of experience in Graphic Design.

    🌎 **"The art of programming consists of organizing and mastering complexity."** 🧠